Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Problem Description

 where $\Omega \in \R^3$ is the measured angular velocity, $a \in \R^3$ is the measured specific acceleration, and $g \in \R^3$ is the known gravity vector in the inertial frame $\{0 \}$ (typically $g \approx (0,0,9.81)$~m/s$^2$).

 Suppose the vehicle is equipped with a GNSS collocated with the IMU.
 Then the modelled GNSS position $y_p \in \R^3$ and velocity $y_v \in \R^3$ are given by

 respectively.
 Suppose the IMU also includes a magnetometer.
-Then the measured magnetic field $y_m \in S^2$ is modelled by
+Then the measured magnetic field $y_m \in \Sph^2$ is modelled by

-where $\mr{y}_m \in S^2$ is the reference magnetic field direction.
+where $\mr{y}_m \in \Sph^2$ is the reference magnetic field direction.

 The problem considered in this paper is the design of an observer for the attitude $R$, velocity $v$, and position $p$ of $\{B\}$ with respect to $\{0\}$, using the input measurements $(\Omega, a)$ and a combination of the magnetometer and GNSS output measurements.
-The solution developed in the sequel requires only the GNSS position as an output to achieve almost-globally asymptotic and locally exponential stability, but can also leverage the magnetometer and GNSS velocity to improve convergence without sacrificing these stability properties.